joshlarue/old-site/nextcloudpi-setup.md

-# Setting up a NextcloudPi instance on a Raspberry Pi 4 (With Troubleshooting Steps)
+# Setting up a NextcloudPi instance with RAID on a Raspberry Pi 4 (With Troubleshooting Steps)
 This guide includes setting up NCP with a Cloudflare tunnel to expose the pi outside your network without port forwarding, and it also includes setup instructions for a WiFi AP.
 It will include some troubleshooting steps as well for issues that I had while setting up.

 ## Materials needed
 - Raspberry Pi 4 (you can use an older model but I have not tested with an older model!)
 - 8GB SD card
 - USB C cable (to power the Pi)
-- External storage (I used 2 2TB Seagate hard drives and a hard drive dock with USB 3)
+- External storage (I used two 2TB Seagate hard drives and a hard drive dock with USB 3)
 - Ethernet cable + ethernet adaptor for your computer

 ## Downloading and Installing NextcloudPi